-If there is one place you can do some serious shopping, it’s London, but around all the main attractions you mainly find touristy souvenir shops with key chains and Royal Family masks.
+If there is one place you can do some serious shopping, it’s London in England, but around all the main attractions you mainly find touristy souvenir shops with key chains and Royal Family masks.
 YAWN!

 Every time I am in the city, I’m always on the look out for a bit more interesting shops that sell items that are actually great to give away or receive and I’ve finally combined them for you in a blog post!